gmgu/study-triton/2_inout_tensor/README.md

 ## Let's do the same job in parallel
 In the following script, we have 8 blocks, where each block is an area that a thread should process, and each block corresponds to one array position.
 We can get the program id (thread id) by triton.language.program_id() function, in which we can specify the axis of the 3D launch grid.
 Since we are dealing with 1D array, axis=0.
-Also, special efforts need to be done to avoid out of index problem.
+Now, each thread access distinct data point using the program id.
+Also, special efforts needed to be done to avoid out of index problem (see mask).

 ```bash
 import torch